aondio/libvmod-bodyaccess/README.rst

 Return value
         INT
 Description
-        Returns -1 if an error occurred.
+        Returns -1 if an error occurrs.
 	Returns 0 if the request body doesn't contain the string *re*.
 	Returns 1 if the request body contains the string *re*.